karlhorky/gray/README.md

 Changelog
 ---------

-* v1.3.0: rename fade class to grayfade to resolve conflict with bootstrap
+* v1.3.0: rename fade class to grayscale-fade to resolve conflict with bootstrap
 * v1.2.0: IE shim: Copy styles from element to replacement element
 * v1.1.1: Improve documentation and demo
 * v1.1.0: Support for background images with basic background-size and background-position